Why Learn Visual Notetaking

 Sure, it might look slightly cubist in the beginning, but that’s OK!
 Once you feel comfortable with your basic shapes, you’ll begin to link the pieces and end up with some magic.

-I’m not going to lie, it can be a strenuous mental exercise, a mindfulness challenge, or a practice of presence.
-You need to sooth the inner critic and make friends with them, so that you can learn to enjoy this as an activity, in your own, accepting company
+To get there, you need to soothe your inner critic and make friends with them, so you can learn to enjoy visual notetaking as an activity in your own accepting company.

 Good Luck!